Kidnapping of David Rohde: Abduction

 On November 10, 2008, Rohde, his interpreter, Tahir Ludin, and their driver, Asadullah "Asad" Mangal, were abducted outside Kabul while Rohde was researching a book about the history of United States' involvement in the country.
 He had been invited to interview a Taliban commander in Logar Province near Kabul.
 The interview had been arranged by Ludin, but the two men never made it to their destination.
 The Taliban commander called The New York Times to report that they had not arrived.
 The kidnappers initially insisted on no publicity and issued a series of difficult and unclear demands, including the release of Taliban prisoners being held in Afghanistan and Guantanamo Bay, and the payment of ransoms of tens of millions of dollars.
 They later released at least two videos showing Rohde, which were sent to Western news outlets and The New York Times.
 The kidnappers also sent letters and audiotapes as well as making contact by telephone and via the Red Cross.

 It is believed that Rohde and his colleagues were being held by the network of Jalaluddin Haqqani, a warlord and former Mujahideen fighter against the Soviet occupation of Afghanistan in the 1980s.
 Haqqani has been accused by the US of ordering beheadings and suicide bombings, and had a $5-million bounty on his head.
 The same network is believed to have been responsible for the kidnapping of the Channel 4 reporter Sean Langan in 2008.
 The Haqqani network is closely allied with the Taliban and shares many of its values.

 Response

 A coalition of Times staff, private security contractors assisting Rohde's family and US officials worked behind the scenes to secure the men's release, enlisting the help of local Afghan journalists to lobby the Taliban.
-Richard Holbrooke, who was now the US envoy to South Asia, Secretary of State Hillary Clinton and her predecessor Condoleezza Rice were also involved in the efforts to liberate Rohde and his colleagues.
+Richard Holbrooke, then US envoy to South Asia, Secretary of State Hillary Clinton and her predecessor Condoleezza Rice were also involved in the efforts to liberate Rohde and his colleagues.
 Contact was established with the kidnappers within days of the men's disappearance.
 Negotiations proved slow and inconclusive, but the captors reportedly signaled early on that they would not kill Rohde, though the captives themselves were regularly threatened with death.